questdb/questdb.io/blog/2020-12-10-building-a-garbage-free network-stack-for-kafka-streams.md

 implemented a dispatcher that operates exactly as these IO notification systems for enqueuing sockets, and we named it IODispatcher.

-## Java NIO and garbage-collection
+## Java NIO and garbage collection

 As you would expect from cross-platform languages, the IO Notification system must be abstracted away to make application code portable.
 In Java, this